rodfer0x80/PirateScrolls/README.md

 About - about project
 GitHub - link to the project

-\n(javascript only to query database, run server and request data from database to the client)
+(javascript only to query database, run server and request data from database to the client)

--- Control
-:: The control folder holds the scripts: //run -- starts server :: nodemon app.js //database_cms -- manage database :: CRUD CLI interface //admin_cms -- run database functions :: database commands in shell

 -- Dependencies
 :: Nodejs npm dependencies can be found at package.json